pingdynasty/OwlWare/README.md

 To upload firmware over USB (recommended for most users), you will also need dfu-util.
 Download and install from [here][dfu-util].

 ## ST Util
 For those who want to upload firmware using an STLINKv1 or STLINKv2 programmer (such as those on the ST Discovery boards), download and install stlink from [here][stlink].
+For most users, this will not be required.

 ## Make

 To build and deploy the project using the provided Makefiles you will need some version of the make utility, for example [GNU make][gnu-make].
+For Windows users, we recommend installing [Cygwin][cygwin].

 # Instructions